-According to circular No. 47 of 2014 from the Department of Cooperative Givernance and Traditional Affairs (COGTA), Newcastle Municipality is obliged to furnish the Minister of COGTA with information on a monthly basis in order to assist in the analysis of the state of local governance within South Africa, and also to afford COGTA the opportunity to make an informed assessment in order to be able to support and intervene where needed.
+According to circular No. 47 of 2014 from the Department of Cooperative Givernance and Traditional Affairs (COGTA), Newcastle Municipality is obliged to furnish the Minister of COGTA with information

 Table 2: Newcastle Local Municipality's Strategic Alignment with the Back to Basics Key Focus Areas.